 Darwin NT: $89,295 per year

 Brisbane QLD: $83,583 per year

 Compliance officers are considered highly valued members of businesses across various sectors.
 They work in a wide range of work environments.
 Local governments, the federal government and state governments employ more Compliance Officers than private companies.

-Depending on the organization’s size, they may work as a member of the compliance department they are servicing or for a contracting firm.
+Depending on the organisation's size, they may work as a member of the compliance department they are servicing or for a contracting firm.
 They work closely with other business functions to ensure each operates in a compliant manner.